 A real, natural sapphire should feel warm in your palm.
 If, on the other hand, you don’t feel anything in particular, you should suspect that the stone you’re holding is synthetic.

 Whether you’re choosing a perfect yellow sapphire for an engagement ring, a necklace, or a bracelet, you can make sure you have the real deal on your hands using these tips.
-Drop by one of our stores and make your pick today!
+Drop by one of our jewelry stores in Miami and make your pick today!

 And if you want to match your sapphire jewelry with your clothing we got you covered in our another article.